 (Linda)– Out of all the different cookware available on the market today my personal favorite cookware is the new The ROCK Cookware by Starfrit.
 I purchased a complete set (#6 shown above) and love it.
 My food never comes close to sticking and the pans clean easily with soap and water.
 I can personally, (and highly), recommend this cookware and have purchased a whole set for my own personal use.
 In addition, I also purchased several of the skillets and gave them to family members as gifts.
 They love them too.

 (Anna)– I too love The ROCK Cookware.
 I only have one skillet that I use on a daily basis and so far has held up its quality perfectly.
 I still love using cast iron and don’t expect to ever convince my husband to replace it with anything else (not that I want him too).

-*All views are based on our own opinions and personal experiences.
-For your convenience, we have provided Amazon links if you are interested in any of the cookware mentioned.
+Our personal opinions are based on our own experiences.
+For your convenience, we have provided Amazon links.
 You can also find cookware on other websites and we recommend that you do a cost comparison to find the best price.